jcornaz/balotaro/README.md

 }
 ```

-A client (identified by it IP) cannot create more than 10 poll by day.
+A client (identified by IP address) cannot create more than 10 poll by day.

 #### The vote tokens
 Tokens are needed to vote.
 They are specific fore the poll and cannot be used of an another.
 Each token allow to make exactly one vote (not more).